-The Fund considers investment transactions to be the receipt of Fund Components for Share creations, the delivery of Fund Components for Share redemptions (if a redemption program were to be established), the payment of expenses in Fund Components or the sale of Fund Components when the Manager rebalances the Fund's portfolio.
-The Fund records its investment transactions on a trade date basis and changes in fair value are reflected as net change in unrealized appreciation (depreciation) on investments.
+The Fund considers investment transactions to be the receipt of Fund Components for Share creations and the delivery of Fund Components for Share redemptions or for payment of expenses in Fund Components or the sale of Fund Components when the Manager rebalances the Fund's portfolio.
+At this time, the Fund is not accepting redemption requests from shareholders.
+The Fund records its investment transactions on a trade date basis and changes in fair value are reflected as net change in unrealized appreciation or depreciation on investments.
 Realized gains and losses are calculated using the specific identification method.
 Realized gains and losses are recognized in connection with transactions including settling obligations for the Manager's Fee and selling Fund Component(s) when the Manager rebalances the Fund's portfolio.